vipulswarup/ses-bounces-handler/README.md

 npm install
 ```

-Make sure you update the file "email-details.conf" with your SMTP server details and recipient email address.
+Make sure you update the file ".env" with your SMTP server details and recipient email address.

 <h1>Running the Server</h1>